ev2900/OpenSearch_Log_Analytics/workshop/content/open-search-fluentd/2_Environment_Set_Up/cloudformation_automated.md

 ![enviorment_set_up_cloudformation_automation_5](/images/open-search-fluentd/enviorment_set_up_cloudformation_automation_5.png)

-Once you have opened the Cloud9 IDE navigate the folder structure on the left hand menu to and open the map_IAM_user.py file.
+Once you have opened the Cloud9 IDE navigate the folder structure on the left hand menu to and open the Flentd_Examples folder.
+Then the Cloud9_Apache_Logs_OpenSearch sub-folder.
+In this folder open the map_IAM_user.py file.

 In the map_IAM_user.py file

 3. Replace the value of the os_url variable with the value of the OSDomainURL key from the CloudFormation stack outputs
 4. Replace the value of the iam_arn variable with the value of the IAMUserARN key from the CloudFormation stack outputs